After my trip around Kerala, I traveled to Madurai. I have to admit, I had never heard of Madurai before, but I am very glad I went!

 You’ll find a wide range of shops throughout Madurai and if you are looking for souvenirs, clothes, jewelry, etc. you will enjoy shopping in Madurai.

-But apart from all the shops you see when you are exploring Madurai, I want to highlight a few specific places worth visiting.
+But apart from all the shops you see when you are exploring the city, I want to highlight a few specific places worth visiting during your trip to Madurai.

 1. Pudu Mandapam